jawsthegame/lexual.com/content/blog/tech/2013-03-15_setup-pelican-blog-on-s3.rst

 content/
-    This is where you write you're content (Markdown_ or reStructuredText_) output/
+    This is where you write your content (Markdown_ or reStructuredText_) output/
     This is where the generated html content goes.
     I add this to my .gitignore and keep it out of version control.